Are blue overlays helpful?

 Coloured Reading Rulers

-As a dyslexia assessor I will often not only conduct tests and use the standardised scores but also observe the types of errors a student makes whilst reading.
+As a dyslexia specialist I will often conduct tests to observe the types of errors a student makes whilst reading.
 Timed tests can also produce a different response to untimed reading tests.
 In a timed reading test we look to see the student’s automated response.
 Also non-word reading tests can also provide some valuable information.
 Many students learn to read by whole word recognition and know ‘what the word looks like’.
 Think of a child who is a pre reader, they can’t read the word ‘McDonalds’ but when they see the sign they know what it says, as they’ve probably got a semantic link to that word and heard a few times when pointing to the sign.
 The same happens with reading, sometimes a student will learn the word through whole word recognition and being told what the word says.
-Therefore they don’t have to truly decode the word.
-Therefore if we present students with non-words or nonsense words they then have to use decoding skills.
-In other words, break the word down, labeling letters and giving them a sound.
+Therefore, they don’t have to truly decode the word.
+If we present students with non-words or nonsense words they then have to use decoding skills.
+In other words, break the word down, labelling letters and giving them a sound.
+Some readers may also use onset and rime and be able to recognise chunks of sound such as ‘rain, pain, stain, grain’.
+The rime is the part of the word that SOUNDS the same AND is SPELLED using the same set of letters.
+In this case ‘ain’.

 Rapid Letter Recognition